The beloved festival is officially returning.

 “This year we’ll come together to do what Manchester does best – support each other and our city.
 We want to create the most exciting Festival yet; celebrate as many of our hospitality businesses as possible and make sure everyone has a brilliant time enjoying the region’s amazing food and drink!
 We’re particularly excited to be announcing the MFDF Gala Dinner and Awards are back!
 They give everyone a chance to recognise the achievements of our unrivalled hospitality community.
 We will be back soon to announce the award categories, nominees and how to vote- giving everyone the chance to get behind their food heroes.”

-The nitty-gritty of this year’s event – including who will make up the festival’s roster – is yet to be confirmed, however, what we do know is that the Festival Hub will be returning to Cathedral Gardens this year, with pop-up kitchens, bars and live music in store for guests to enjoy.
+The nitty-gritty of this year’s event is yet to be confirmed, however, what we do know is that the Festival Hub will be returning to Cathedral Gardens this year, with pop-up kitchens, bars and live music in store for guests to enjoy.
 The Gala dinner and awards will also return for the 2021 festival.

 Further details about Manchester Food and Drink Festival 2021 are expected to be announced in the coming months, so be sure to check back for more as we have it.
 For those who can’t wait for that, you can book a table in advance now.